israelmarti/BiSpeD/README.md

 ```

 - **splot**
-> Plot and show spectrum (must be in FITS format).
+> Plot and show spectrum (must be in FITS extension).
 The mandatory parameter is the file spectrum name `file` (string).
 > Optional parameters:
 > - `xmin`: lower wavelength limit for graphic (float);
 > - `xmax`: upper wavelength limit for graphic (float);